Yesterday’s Eurosport vodcast was about the “Greatest of all times”.

 - No regrets about not playing at the Masters.
 Too close to home, with lots of people asking for tickets.
 And a lot of media work.
 Last year during the final the kept him for three hours doing filming and interviews after the SF.

 - Preferred tournaments?
 The Chinese tournaments, because of the hospitality, the way the players are looked after.
 Shanghai is his favourite.
-But the travel is a bit difficult.
+But the travel part is a bit difficult.

 - That led them to discuss the “old days” and the atmosphere there was backstage at tournaments and the hospitality.
 Now the standard of snooker is higher but there is no atmosphere at the tournaments anymore. (both players agreeing on that)